-The easy for all skill levels Drift Creek Falls Trail descends through Coast Range Forest to the picturesque Drift Creek Falls and the 240-foot long suspension bridge.
+The easy for all skill levels, Drift Creek Falls Trail descends through Coast Range Forest to the picturesque Drift Creek Falls and the 240-foot long suspension bridge.

 The well-designed trail #1378 with gentle changes in grade over entire route is 1.25 miles to the bridge.
 While hiking along the trail, you will enjoy a beautiful second-growth coastal woodland with Douglas firs, Sitka spruce, western hemlock, sword ferns, salmonberries, huckleberries, vine maples, and salal bushes.
 There are a variety of wildflowers and mushrooms on the route.
 After a mile, the trail passes the creek over a footbridge and soon you are able to hear waterfall sounds.
-The rest quarter of mile path runs along the creek and eventually, you arrive at the largest in the states of Oregon and Washington pedestrian suspension bridge.
+The remaining quarter of mile path runs along the creek and eventually, you arrive at the largest in the states of Oregon and Washington pedestrian suspension bridge.
 There is the alternate a 3-mile trail known as Northern Loop that starts and ends on the Drift Creek Trail.

 Extending 100 feet above the canyon floor, the bridge anchored in the rock on one side by ties and cables and firmly cemented on the opposite side.
 Built in 1997, the bridge is dedicated to Scott Paul who died in a fatal construction accident in 1993.
 Crossing the bridge is itself an exciting experience as it provides a spectacular aerial view of the 75-foot Drift Creek Falls, the misty canyon, and beautiful cascading Drift Creek.